Rosetta Code Generators ¶

 The mechanism is also future-proof to future version updates of the model.
 Distribution in the chosen programming language will be automatically released with the model and version-controlled, providing firms with more robust control over the adoption of model updates in their own systems.

-The Rosetta Code Generators repository currently provides 3 additional code generators and allows the community to contribute code generators in any other languages (e.g. Go, Python etc.):
+The Rosetta Code Generator repository provides additional code generators and allows the community to contribute code generators in any other languages.
+The languages currently supported are:

-Code generation is akin to translation from the Rosetta DSL syntax into the syntax of the chosen programming language.
+Code generation consists in translating from the Rosetta DSL syntax into the syntax of the chosen programming language.

-It works by allowing API hooks to access an Ecore representation of a model.
-Ecore is a syntax tree which contains the entire information about a given model (as originally expressed in the Rosetta DSL) and allows to perform a model transformation.
-The API expects a set Rosetta files (with extension .rosetta) as input.
+The Rosetta DSL is based on the Eclipse Modelling Framework.
+Code generation works by allowing API hooks to access an Ecore representation of the model.
+The API expects a set .rosetta files as input.
 The files are parsed using an ANTLR-generated parser and an Ecore model instance is produced.
 This Ecore model is then accessible via an API hook in this repository.

 Here is an illustration of how code generation works:

 Note that you will need Java 8 SDK installed and referenced by the JAVA_HOME environment variable.

 Fork and clone the project in your own workspace.
 Then run the first build:

 This project follows the Maven multi-module format, to make it easier to provide your own generator in its own separate module.

 Simply come up with a sensible name for your module (it should relate to the progamming language that you want to generate code in) and run the following command: